 Email represents traffic from email marketing campaigns.

 For MailChimp, you can compare traffic from forms and campaigns.
 Traffic from forms represents visitors who followed a link to your site at the end of a mailing list signup form.
 Traffic from campaigns represents visitors who followed a link to your site from an email.
 To see specific campaign names, connect MailChimp to a Form or Newsletter Block, which allows Squarespace to ask MailChimp for that information.
+To learn more, visit Using MailChimp with Squarespace.

 Note: To attribute traffic from a MailChimp campaign to the Email channel, check E-commerce link tracking when you set up the campaign in MailChimp.
 Otherwise, traffic from the campaign is considered Direct.